 Hitting the open road has always been considered a way to travel by car, but many people are finding the fun and excitement on a long-distance bicycle trip.
 It might not be as relaxing, but the point of an adventure is to get out of your comfort zone, and bicycling across a state or farther allows you to appreciate the journey as much as the destination.

-There is a lot that goes into the preparation of a bicycle trip, so it is good to be ready for what life throws at you.
+There is a lot that goes into the preparation of a cycle tour, so it is good to be ready for what life throws at you.
 Here is some advice you need to know before starting your bicycle adventure.

 Make Sure You Can Handle it Physically